 Following the launch of our updated State of Play Scotland report in early November, I presented our findings and recommendations to more than 350 clinicians, stakeholders and politicians at SSR’s autumn conference, and at the Scottish Parliament.

 At Holyrood, we spoke with four Members of the Scottish Parliament at the Cross Party Group (CPG) on Arthritis and Musculoskeletal Conditions.
 We were able to underline to them the significant impact that the average 11-week waiting time for an initial rheumatology appointment can have on patients.
 The convener of the CPG, Brian Whittle MSP, had worked with us during the development of the report, and subsequently took the opportunity to highlight our findings at First Minister’s Question Time.
-As a follow up to Nicola Sturgeon’s response, BSR and SSR have jointly written to the First Minister and the Health Secretary, requesting a meeting to discuss our recommendations and how we can work with the Scottish Government to implement them.
+As a follow up to Nicola Sturgeon’s response, we and SSR have jointly written to the First Minister and the Health Secretary, requesting a meeting to discuss our recommendations and how we can work with the Scottish Government to implement them.

-With the report published, BSR and SSR are now looking at how we can help deliver the key recommendations – and collaboration will be essential.
+With the report published, we are now looking at how we can help deliver the key recommendations – and collaboration will be essential.
 Over the coming months, we will need to work with stakeholders including the Scottish Government, Health Improvement Scotland, the Scottish Public Health Network and NHS Education for Scotland, in order to drive home the need to act.
 We must make sure that each part of the health system fully recognises the impact that rheumatic conditions have within Scotland – work-related musculoskeletal disorders, for example, accounted for 34% of all days lost due to work related ill-health in Scotland.

 So how can we make sure that rheumatology services are at the forefront when decisions are being taken about the future of healthcare in Scotland?
 Firstly, we must continue to highlight our key findings: that 800,000 people are living with chronic pain because of MSK conditions, that almost half of all work-related illness in Scotland are rheumatic in nature, and that back and neck pain consistently rank among the top 10 reasons for visits to a doctor.